hansihe/onshape_mjcf/README.md

 # onshape-mjcf
+Aims to provide everything you need to build a Onshape -> MJCF pipeline.

 This package contains 2 base areas of functionality, which function fairly independently:
 * Data structures, utilities and algorithms for reading and working with data from the Onhhape API.
 * Builder for MJCF files.

 On top of this, the library also provides:
 * Utilities for analyzing the topology of Onshape documents and transforming them into kinematic trees.
+* Basic Onshape -> MJCF conversion pipeline.

 A more complete list of features:
 * Abstract representation of both the raw CAD model and the inferred robot kinematic tree.